varnish/Varnish-Book/varnish_book.rst

    ..
 Covered in this book:

-   `Table 1 <#tables-1>`_ shows the components covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
+   `Table 1 <#table-1>`_ shows the components covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
    The covered components of Varnish Plus are described in the `Varnish Plus Software Components`_ chapter.
    For more information about the complete Varnish Plus offer, please visit https://www.varnish-software.com/what-is-varnish-plus.

    ..
 Supported platforms

-   At the moment of writing this book, Varnish Cache supports the operating systems and Linux distributions listed in `Table 2 <#tables-2>`_.
+   At the moment of writing this book, Varnish Cache supports the operating systems and Linux distributions listed in `Table 2 <#table-2>`_.

    .. table 2

-   .. csv-table:: Table :counter:`tables`: Varnish Cache and Varnish Plus supported platforms
+   .. csv-table:: Table :counter:`table`: Varnish Cache and Varnish Plus supported platforms
       :name: Varnish Cache and Varnish Plus supported platforms
       :delim: ,
       :header-rows: 1